 It is a long day trip from Broome if you are driving but it can be done, otherwise a visit here can be included in some of the seaplane tours from Broome that also go to Horizontal Falls.

 A major date on the social calendar, Broome race week is very popular and racegoers arrive from all over Australia.
 If you’re planning to be here at this time of the year, don’t forget to book your accommodation well in advance.
-The Broome Cup is being held on August 16th this year!
+The Broome Cup is usually held mid August.

 The Shinju Matsuri Festival